YAZHINI-K19/customer_segmentation_r/README.md

+---

-Customer Segmentation Analysis Poster
+🧠 Customer Segmentation Analysis Poster

 Author: Yazhini K

 ---

-Overview
+📌 Overview

-This project demonstrates a data-driven customer segmentation analysis using K-Means clustering on a simulated dataset.
-The goal is to group customers based on income and spending behavior, uncovering actionable insights for targeted marketing and strategic business decisions.
-The results are visualized in a professionally designed poster using R.
+This project showcases a data-driven approach to customer segmentation using K-Means clustering on a simulated dataset.
+The objective is to identify distinct customer groups based on annual income and spending behavior, providing actionable insights for marketing strategies.
+All findings are presented in a high-resolution poster created using R programming.

 ---

-Objectives
+🎯 Project Objectives

-Apply unsupervised learning (K-Means clustering) to identify distinct customer segments.
+Apply K-Means clustering (unsupervised learning) to group similar customers.

-Visualize clusters using spending score and annual income.
+Visualize customer clusters based on spending score and annual income.

-Analyze the demographic distribution (age) within each cluster.
+Analyze age distribution across identified clusters.

-Summarize key financial characteristics per cluster.
+Summarize key financial characteristics for each cluster.

 ---

-Dataset Description
+📂 Dataset Description

-The dataset is synthetically generated, containing 200 customer records with the following features:
+The dataset is synthetically generated and consists of 200 customer records with the following features:

-Feature	Description
+Column Name	Description

-customer_id	Unique identifier for each customer age	Customer age (ranging from 18 to 65) annual_income	Annual income in USD (from $20,000 to $120,000) spending_score	Score (1–100) representing spending behavior
+customer_id	Unique customer identifier age	Age (18–65 years) annual_income	Annual income in USD ($20,000 – $120,000)
+spending_score	Score (1–100) indicating spending behavior

 ---

-Clustering Details
+🔍 Clustering Methodology

-Parameter	Value
+Detail	Value

-Algorithm	K-Means
+Algorithm	K-Means Clustering
 Number of Clusters	4
 Features Used	annual_income, spending_score
-Initialization	25 random starts for stable convergence
+Initialization	25 random starts for stability

 ---

-Visual Components of the Poster
+📊 Visual Components in Poster

-1. Income vs Spending Score
+1. Income vs Spending Score (Scatter Plot)

-A scatter plot showing customer clusters based on their income and spending behavior.

-Each cluster is represented by a distinct color.
+Displays the distribution of customers grouped into clusters.

+Visualizes how income relates to spending habits.

-2. Age Distribution by Cluster
+2. Age Distribution by Cluster (Histogram)

-A histogram displaying the age range of customers in each cluster.
+Shows the spread of ages within each cluster.

-Helps identify demographic trends within segments.
+Highlights age-based behavioral trends.

-3. Average Income and Spending Score by Cluster
+3. Average Income & Spending Score (Bar Chart)

-A bar chart comparing the average income and scaled spending score for each cluster.
+Compares average income and scaled spending scores for each cluster.

-Provides insights into financial behavior per group.
+Helps interpret the financial traits of each segment.

 ---

-Poster Design Highlights
+🖼️ Poster Design Details

-Designed using the patchwork library to merge all plots into one cohesive layout.
+The poster is constructed using the patchwork library in R, integrating all visuals into a single, elegant layout.
+Key design features include:

-Features:

-Centralized title and subtitle
+Centralized title and descriptive subtitle

+Minimalist theme for clean readability

-Minimal, clean theme for clarity
+Color-coded clusters for clarity

-Color distinction based on clusters

-High-resolution layout for printing or digital presentation
+Designed for both presentation and print purposes

 ---

-Output
+📁 Output File

 File Name: Customer_Segmentation_Poster.png

-Dimensions: 12 x 16 inches
+Size: 12 x 16 inches

-Resolution: 300 DPI (High-Resolution PNG)
+Resolution: 300 DPI (High-Resolution)

 ---

-Usage Instructions
+⚙️ How to Use

-1. Ensure R is installed on your system.
+1. Install R on your system if not already installed.

-2. Install the required libraries by using the following command in R:
+2. Install required libraries using the command below in R:

 install.packages(c("ggplot2", "cluster", "dplyr", "patchwork"))

-Or use the provided requirements.txt.
+Or refer to the provided requirements.txt.

-3. Run the R script included in the project to generate and save the poster image.
+3. Run the R script to generate and save the poster image.

 ---

-requirements.txt
+📦 Requirements.txt

 ggplot2
 cluster